-2022 2021 Notes \$ '000 \$ '000 Gain (or loss) on disposal of plant and equipment C1-6 Proceeds from disposal - plant and equipment 201 254 Less: carrying amount of plant and equipment assets sold/written off (10) (83) Gain (or loss) on disposal 191 171 Gain (or loss) on disposal of infrastructure C1-6 Proceeds from disposal - infrastructure 464 Less: carrying amount of infrastructure assets sold/written off (186) Gain (or loss) on disposal 278 Gain (or loss) on derecognition of Interest in Associates Loss on derecognition Interest in Associates (385) Net gain (or loss) from disposal of assets (194) 449
+2022 2021 Notes \$ '000 \$ '000 Gain (or loss) on disposal of plant and equipment C1-6 Proceeds from disposal - plant and equipment 201 254 Less: carrying amount of plant and equipment assets sold/written off (10) (83) Gain (or loss) on disposal 191 171 Gain (or loss) on disposal of infrastructure C1-6 Proceeds from disposal - infrastructure - 464 Less: carrying amount of infrastructure assets sold/written off (186) Gain (or loss) on disposal 278 Net gain (or loss) from disposal of assets 191 449

-Gains and losses on disposals are determined by comparing proceeds with carrying amount.
+Accounting policy Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 The gain or loss on sale of an asset is determined when control of the asset has irrevocably passed to the buyer and the asset is de-recognised.